 6. Hold your ground, but pick your battles

 “It’s very important to know which battles are worth fighting and which aren’t.
-If you are trying to fight with them to prove your point, you will end up being physically or emotionally wounded.
+If you are trying to fight with your narcissistic wife/husband to prove your point, you will end up being physically or emotionally wounded.
 It won’t do you and your family any good,” says Devaleena.

-When figuring out how to deal with a narcissist spouse is knowing when to hold your ground and when to let your spouse get away with their behavior, no matter how appalling.
-Indulging in screaming matches for everything they bring up, which will eventually lead to resentment in the marriage without helping you resolve any issues.
+The key to figuring out how to deal with a narcissist spouse is knowing when to hold your ground and when to let your spouse get away with their behavior, no matter how appalling.
+Indulging in screaming matches over every little thing will only lead to resentment in the marriage without helping you resolve any issues.
 Sometimes you can choose to walk away or ignore the accusations when you’re fighting over something petty, like that time you didn’t praise them enough for something they did.

 But when a fight breaks out about something important like your child, your self-esteem, or your financial security, you must stand your ground.
 You might be tempted to assume blame to reinstate peace in the house, but that way, you’ll just be encouraging them to disrespect you in the future.
 If you don’t want to leave a narcissist spouse, you’ve got to let them know that you will not let them walk all over you.

 7. Let them know what’s okay and what isn’t

-A narcissistic spouse doesn’t value your personal space and privacy too much.
+A narcissistic spouse doesn’t value your personal space and privacy.
 They may feel entitled to tell you what to think or what to do since it meets their whims and fancies.
-They may go through your phone, take you for granted and may not care much about the personal space you asked for.
+They may go through your phone, take you for granted, and may not care much about the personal space you asked for.
 Since they have no sense of boundaries, it’s important to let them know what’s okay and what isn’t.
 Here are some examples of how you can draw a line in the sand with your narcissistic partner:

 8. Work on your self-confidence and self-worth

 When you’re living with a narcissist, the constant verbal abuse, silent treatment, or name-calling in the relationship might eat away at your confidence.
 Don’t let their grandiose idea of self-importance fool you into thinking that they are superior to you.
 Remind yourself that this perception is a creation of your partner’s narcissistic personality and has nothing to do with facts or reality.
 You can use positive affirmations to counter the manipulative behavior and emotional abuse you’re being subjected to.
 Here are some examples:

 9. Seek counseling

-As we mentioned, NPD is a mental health disorder.
+As we mentioned, narcissistic personality disorder is a mental health disorder.
 Though you may think that through continued effort you will succeed in “fixing” your partner, a professional mental health therapist will better be able to help your partner through practices like REBT or CBT.

 Sure, marriage is never easy.
 But when you’re with someone who constantly thinks they’re more important than you ever will be, calling it “difficult” is an understatement.
 Now that you know how to deal with a narcissist spouse, hopefully, you’ll be able to find the sort of love you’ve been yearning for.